weld-project/split-annotations/python/pycomposer/doc/source/getting_started.rst

     @sa((mut(ListSplit()), Broadcast()), {}, None)
     def scale_in_place(a, const_b):
-        """ scale a by a constant elementswise """ np.multiply(a, const_b, out=a)
+        """ scale a by a constant elementswise.
+Assumes `a` uses shared memory.""" np.multiply(a, const_b, out=a)

 Notice how we wrapped the split type for the first argument (which is mutated